 It's a work in progress.
 In these pages you'll find explanations that I've tried to keep thorough – but in non text-booky language, lots of solved examples, sample problems with download-able solution sets, and video examples.

-I create the vast majority of the drawings and animations on this site, and it's hard work.
+I create the vast majority of the drawings, animations and videos on this site from scratch, and it's hard work.
 I'll strive to respect your intellectual property rights, and I ask you to respect mine.

 I love math and science.
-They provide me with a way of making connections between seemingly disparate phenomena.
+They provide me with a way of making connections between what would seem to be distinct phenomena.
 They show me that things everywhere are more the same than they are different (just like people), and to the extent that we can make connections, we can understand a lot about the world around us — what it is and what it might become.
 Using every means I can think of, I try to pass that wonder and ability to my students.

 In high school, we try to move beyond an algorithmic approach to math and science, and ask open-ended questions, or questions for which there may be many paths to a solution, and no one clear starting point.
 I try to move my students beyond formulas to thinking about what's actually being modeled.
 I try to encourage them to take risks, even in a world that, for them, increasingly penalizes

 the kind of consructive failure that is the very foundation of learning.
 Albert Einstein once said of math (and I think it's equally true of the sciences),

 "Pure mathematics is, in its own way, the poetry of logical ideas."

 I think that Einstein, a thinker if there ever was one, would agree that math and science are of no value as tools in society if they aren't wielded by people trained to be ethical, moral citizens.
 Therefore I support liberal arts education in equal partnership with science, technology, engineering and math.
 Math and science, poetry, fine arts and music are all more the same than they are different, but only the arts and humanities show us how to balance the tension between technological progress and maintaining a just society.